Find out if guaranteed life insurance, also known as over…

 |Change of employer / promotion / salary increase|

 |Loss of cover through change of employer|

 |Loss of cover due to retirement|

 You’d need to provide appropriate evidence to the insurer of the life-changing event, within a specified time limit.

 For example, with Zurich, you must apply for the guaranteed insurability option and provide the evidence they need, within 90 days of the life-changing event occurring.

 Legal & General give you a much longer time limit, up to 6 months.

-At Reassured, we can compare quotes from major life insurance providers on your behalf to help find the right policy for you.
+At Reassured, we can compare quotes from major life insurance providers to help find the right policy for you.

 Generally, it’s possible to increase your life cover on more than one occasion, up to the maximum increase as specified by the insurer.